Table of Contents

 The first time you witnessed your dog having a seizure was likely a terrifying and scary experience.
+Whether its a full body grand mal seizure , or a localized petit mal seizure, it doesn't look pleasant.
 But once you’ve learned more about dog seizures, you will realize that they are not painful for your dog, though you probably still want to prevent them.

 One option your vet may suggest is to put your dog on Phenobarbital.

 So is it worth it to put your dog on this drug?

 Phenobarbital is a generic name for a type of barbiturate drug.
 Barbiturate drugs have been around for many decades; they were widely used in humans in the 1960s and 1970s to treat anxiety, insomnia, and seizures.

 For dogs, Phenobarbital is commonly used to treat seizure disorders such as epilepsy.
 It is a very effective drug and also inexpensive compared to the other drugs with the same purpose.

 Phenobarbital can be given to your dog daily to prevent seizures, but can also be administered to your dog to stop seizures in progress.

 Phenobarbital is also available under the brand names Luminal® and Solfoton®.